 retroTECH aims to engage the Georgia Tech campus community through events and workshops about the history and future of technology, held in the Lab, elsewhere on campus, and in the Atlanta area.
 If you’re interested in getting involved in retroTECH programming, attending events and workshops, volunteering, or sharing your expertise, the retroTECH Team would love to talk with you.

-A key component of the Pilot Lab agenda is to establish a retroTECH Collection Development Policy to guide the curation of our modest collection of functioning hardware and software.
+retroTECH's Collection Development Policy guides the curation of our modest collection of functioning hardware and software and outlines the materials we hope to collect.
 If you’re interested in donating hardware, software, or digital collections, lending items from your collection for temporary display, or if you have ideas for items we might collect in order to support academic research, please get in touch.

 132 students in six sections of English 1102 in spring 2015 used the retroTECH workstations to complete a hands-on, small group assignment as part of their course, Narrative in Videogames, taught by Marion L. Brittain Postdoctoral Fellows, Dr. Josh Hussey and Dr. J. Stephen Addcox.